6 Common Landing Page Mistakes You Should Avoid [UPDATE]

 2. Not taking into consideration visitor reading habits

-Remember, most online visitors don’t read—they skim.
+Remember, most online visitors don’t read – they skim.

-Informative, well-written copy is important.
+An informative, well-written copy is important.
 However, if you choose to relay details about your offer, paragraph after paragraph, it’s very likely that no one will end up reading it.

 Take the time to compress your message into bite-sized, easy to understand points.
 Avoid the use of jargon as this tends to alienate visitors and makes it difficult to build rapport.
 And whenever possible, use short sentences in bullets.